postgres/postgres/contrib/pg_tde/README.md

             ```sql
             ALTER SYSTEM SET shared_preload_libraries = 'pg_tde';
             ```
-   2. Start or restart the `postgresql` instance to apply the changes.
+   2. Start or restart the `postgresql` cluster to apply the changes.
       * On Debian and Ubuntu:

         ```sh
-        sudo systemctl restart postgresql.service
+        sudo systemctl restart postgresql-17
         ```

       * On RHEL 8 compatible OS (replace XX with your version):